Agentic AI for ISAC: Analysis, Framework, and Case Study: Introduction

-Agentic AI, as a revolutionary paradigm, offers a promising solution to these challenges posed by conventional AI approaches.
-Specifically, built upon the perception-reasoning-action loop, agentic AI systems can perform explicit reasoning and execute objective-based decisions by integrating environmental feedback with accumulated knowledge~\cite{Murugesan2025}.
-Different from the conventional AI methods, agentic AI typically integrates multiple state-of-the-art generative frameworks and external tools, enabling it to perform deliberative planning and autonomously decompose and execute complex tasks.
-This comprehensive architecture enables agentic AI to achieve proactive adaptation, prediction, and reasoning in complex environments.
-Recently, agentic AI has demonstrated remarkable effectiveness across various domains.
-For example, AutoGPT\footnote{https://github.com/Significant-Gravitas/AutoGPT}, a representative agentic AI system based on state-of-the-art LLMs (such as GPT-4), can perform self-prompting, autonomously decompose complex tasks, and interact seamlessly with external software or online services.
-Similarly, agentic AI al shows great potential in improving the adaptability and autonomy of vehicles across diverse operational scenarios in the field of autonomous driving~\cite{Sapkota2026}.
+Agentic AI offers a promising solution to these challenges.
+Built upon the perception-reasoning-action loop, agentic AI can perform explicit reasoning and objective-driven decision-making by combining environmental feedback with accumulated knowledge~\cite{Zhang2025}.
+Different from conventional AI methods, agentic AI integrates multiple advanced generative frameworks and external tools, enabling autonomous planning, task decomposition, and task execution.
+As a result, agentic AI can achieve adaptation and reasoning in complex environments.
+Recently, agentic AI has demonstrated remarkable effectiveness in various domains.
+For example, AutoGPT\footnote{https://github.com/Significant-Gravitas/AutoGPT}, a representative agentic AI system based on state-of-the-art LLMs (such as GPT-4), can autonomously decompose complex tasks and interact with external software or online services.
+Similarly, agentic AI has shown significant potential for improving vehicle autonomy and adaptability in autonomous driving~\cite{Sapkota2026}.